scds/intro-r/lessons/lesson4a.md

 myVector <- c(item1, item2, item3, ...)
 ```

-All items in a vector must be of the same type.
+Don't forget that all items in a vector must be of the same type.

 <div class="code-example" markdown="1">